microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

 ### Limit ORT format model to ONNX operators

 The NNAPI Execution Provider is only able to execute ONNX operators using NNAPI.
-When creating the ORT format model it is recommended to limit the optimization level to 'basic' so that custom internal ONNX Runtime operators are not added by the 'extended' optimizations.
+When creating the ORT format model it is recommended to limit the optimization level to 'basic' so that custom internal ONNX Runtime operators are not added by the 'extended' or 'all' optimization levels.
 This will ensure that the maximum number of nodes can be executed using NNAPI.
 See the [graph optimization](https://www.onnxruntime.ai/docs/resources/graph-optimizations.html) documentation for details on the optimization levels.

 To limit the optimization level when creating the ORT format models using `tools\python\convert_onnx_models_to_ort.py` as per the above [instructions](#1-Create-ORT-format-model-and-configuration-file-with-required-operators), add `--optimization_level basic` to the arguments.
-  - e.g. `python <ORT repository root>/tools/python/convert_onnx_models_to_ort.py --optimization_level basic /models`
+  - e.g. `python -m onnxruntime.tools.convert_onnx_models_to_ort --optimization_level basic /models` or `python <ORT repository root>/tools/python/convert_onnx_models_to_ort.py --optimization_level basic /models`

 ### Create a minimal build for Android with NNAPI support